 Some networks will unlock your phone for free, so check the tool on the Ofcom website to find out your network's policy.
 Some networks charge up to £20.

 You will probably need the following information when you call:

 Your provider will then give you an unlocking code.
 When you have this, you can put your new provider's SIM card into your phone and enter the code.
 It will then display a message to let you know it has worked.

-> If you have an iPhone and need network specific instructions, read our guide to your options
+If you have an iPhone and need network specific instructions, read our guide to find out your options.

-> However, it is worth noting that not every kind of handset will be covered and you may not be able to find a code for your phone.
+However, it is worth noting that not every kind of handset will be covered and you may not be able to find a code for your phone.

 You can find out if a free unlock code is available for your phone or get a range of quotes for a paid unlocking service using the Unlockapedia on Giffgaff's website.
 Compare the price of each service and how long it will take to what your network quoted you.